-St. Hubert’s Animal Welfare Center Humane Education
+St. Hubert’s Animal Welfare Center ARK

 Teachers, Parents and Scout Leaders: All classes are free of charge.
 They address elements of NJ core curriculum and Girl Scout Journeys and Boy Scout Patches.
 Classes may be tailored in time or content for the groups we teach.